opalj/JCG/jcg_annotations/src/main/resources/Unsafe.md

 #Usage of `sun.misc.Unsafe`
-Test cases related to the usage of `sun.misc.Unsafe` to operate on fields.
+Test cases related to the usage of `sun.misc.Unsafe`.
+This API provided methods to manipulate the content of fields.

 ##Unsafe1
 [//]: # (MAIN: unsafe.Demo)
-Using compareAndSwapObject to set the value in a private field.
+Using ```Unsafe.compareAndSwapObject``` to set the value in a private field.

 ```java
 // unsafe/Demo.java